On the hunt for the best new restaurants in Bali? Bookmark this page, because each month we bring you the hottest new openings of 2020.

 The Clubhouse Bar at Ulu Cliffhouse, Jl Labuansait No.315, Pecatu – Uluwatu, p. +62 813 3999 7598, e. [email protected] Open daily from sunset.⠀⠀⠀⠀

 Tacos Aqui – Umalas

-Oh yes, this new Mexican joint in the quiet Umalas ‘hood had us at beer-battered fish tacos, insanely cheesy quesadillas and tempeh tofu veggie fajitas.
+When it comes to the best new restaurants in Bali, this new Mexican joint in the quiet Umalas ‘hood had us at beer-battered fish tacos and tempeh-tofu veggie fajitas.
 Colourful, cosy and kept alive with hip hop beats, head here for carnivorous carnitas, homemade tortillas and big burritos stuffed with allll the meaty, cheesy goodies.

 Tacos Aqui, Jl Bumbak Dauh No.81, Umalas.
 Open Tues – Sun, 5pm – 11pm.